How to Hook Up Your Internet

 If you don’t yet have an internet plan, you first need to get one.
 This is, of course, the most important step!
 You want to pick an internet provider that gives you a reliable Wi-Fi connection and adequate speeds to cover your daily activities—whether that’s making work calls over Zoom, attending online classes, streaming movies in 4K, or even just checking email.

-When you sign up for an internet plan, most internet providers give you the option of setting up your internet yourself.
+When you sign up for an internet plan, many of these internet providers give you the option of setting up your internet yourself.
 You get a self-install kit sent in the mail, which includes all the equipment and wiring you need to get your Wi-Fi up and running.

-Self installation is usually the best way to go because it costs less than professional installation and takes less time to arrange.
-Once your self-install kit arrives in the mail, pull it out and make sure you have everything you need.
+Once your self-install kit arrives, pull it out and make sure you have everything you need.
 Download your internet provider’s installation app and pick out a good place in your home to place your modem and router.

 2. Connect your modem